write2sushma/write2sushma/README.md

 - 🔭 I’m currently working on ...

-     - A web application using Python/ Django/ Channels.
+     - A web application using Python, Django Channels and Javascript.

 - 🌱 I’m currently learning ...

      - Docker/Kubernetes
      - Microservices architecture
+     - Azure Cloud

 - 💬 Ask me about ...